floobydust/C02-Pocket-SBC/README.md

   C02Monitor provides a JMP table for core functions accessible from other progams.
     A rich set of monitor features/functions are included.
     * see source code for details.

+An updated C02 BIOS and Monitor version 2.04 has been added.
+    Added code to support CMOS version of Enhanced Basic Added Xmodem-CRC entry points for access by Enhanced Basic

+Enhanced Basic version 2.22p4C added
+    Based on Lee Davison's original 2.22 code with fixes by Klaus Dorman (2.22p4) CMOS update only runs on a CMOS version 65C02 Shorter code base plus some performance enhancements and less page zero usage LOAD/SAVE supported functions linking to C02 Monitor 2.04